Moozzuzz/Apps4HA/Mindustry/README.md

-# Mindustry Server Addon for Home Assistant
+# Mindustry Server App for Home Assistant

 A complete Home Assistant addon that runs a Mindustry game server with REST API and WebSocket support for full integration with Home Assistant.
 Monitor and control your Mindustry server directly from Home Assistant automation and dashboards.